ibrarahmad/PostgreSQLTalks/README.md

 ### 4 - Parallelism in PostgreSQL, [Presentation][8].
 [Video][9].
 PostgreSQL’s architecture is process-based instead of thread-based.
 PostgreSQL launches a process “postmaster” on startup and after that spans a new process whenever a new client connects to PostgreSQL.
 Before version 10 there was no parallelism in a single connection.
 It is true that multiple queries from a different client can have parallelism because of process architecture, but no, In other words, a single query runs serially and did not have parallelism.
 This is a huge limitation because a single query cannot utilize the multi-core.
 PostgreSQL introduced parallelism in version 9.6.
 Parallelism in a sense where a single process can have multiple threads to query the system and utilize the multicore in a system.
 I will discuss all the parallel scans options which are in PostgreSQL with the benchmark of these scans.

+### 5 - pg_stat_monitor: A cool extension for better monitoring using PMM.

+The pg_stat_monitor is the statistics collection tool based on PostgreSQL's contrib module pg_stat_statements.
+PostgreSQL’s pg_stat_statements provides only basic statistics, which is sometimes not enough.
+The major shortcoming in pg_stat_statements is that it accumulates all the queries and their statistics, but does not provide aggregated statistics nor histogram information.
+In this case, a user needs to calculate the aggregate, which is quite expensive.
+Pg_stat_monitor provides the pre-calculated aggregates. pg_stat_monitor collects and aggregates data on a bucket basis.
+The size and number of  buckets should be configured using GUC (Grand Unified Configuration).
+The buckets are used to collect the statistics and aggregate it in a bucket.
+The talk will cover the usage of pg_stat_monitor and how it is better than pg_stat_statements. pg_stat_monitor is added to PMM to collect query metrics.
+It gives users the ability to see examples instead of fingerprints.
+Pg_stat_monitor provides more accurate data because of bucket based logic.
+Also collecting data from pg_stat_monitor gives us better performance than pg_stat_statements.

+### 6 - All about PostgreSQL Security, [Presentation][10]
+PostgreSQL provides different levels of security.
+This talk will cover all the available security techniques used in PostgreSQL 13.
+We’ll look at client-side security (LibPq, JDBC) through to server-side security.
+It will cover all supported authentication methods and the pros and cons of all these methods.
+Some of the key features of the talk are: - Introduction to Cryptography - SSL, TLS, GSSAPI, and OpenSSL - Client-Side Encryption - Securing Authentication - Securing Data on the disk - Securing Backup & Basebackup - Securing Replication - Database Roles and Privileges It’s important to be familiar with all the security levels such as (1)network-level security (2) on-disk security (3) row-level, (4), and column level security.
+The talk will cover all the aspects with some real-life use cases and examples.

 [1]: https://github.com/ibrarahmad/PostgreSQLTalks/blob/main/PostgreSQL-FDW.pptx
 [2]: https://www.youtube.com/watch?v=7wLLb2IY51A&t=903s
 [3]: https://github.com/ibrarahmad/PostgreSQLTalks/blob/main/Performance-Tuning.pptx